Lam-Big-Water/English/scripts.md

 Dad, I'm begging you, Dad, let go of their heads.

 I'll give you money.
-You want the money?
+Hey, you want the money?

 Hey, save your money.
 You're gonna need it.